SixArm/sixarm_ruby_ramp/README.md

 * size?: return true if hash has any keys
 * sort_by_keys: return a new Hash sorted by keys
 * each_sort: sort the keys then call each
-* each_key!: passes each key to a specified block and updates hash in place if the key changes
+* each_key!: pass each key to a block; update hash in place with changes.
-* each_pair!: passes each key value pair to a specified block and updates the hash in place if the key or value change.
+* each_pair!: pass each key value pair to a block; update hash in place with changes.
-* each_value!: passes each value to a specified block and updates the hash in place if the value changes.
+* each_value!: pass each value to a block; update hash in place with changes.
 * map_key: map each key-value pair's key by calling a a block
 * map_pair: map each key-value pair by calling a a block
 * map_value: map each key-value pair by calling a a block